Reverse OTP: free authentication with SMS

 The Mobile Virtual Number uses a technique known as "direct inward dialing" (DID), which enables the number to be reached without an intermediary.
 This "one-way external direct" number is ideal for companies wishing to be contacted by SMS, to engage in conversations with their customers, or to set up mailing lists of all kinds (alerts, transport lines, competitions, newsletters, etc.).
 Upon receipt of a SMS request, a notification is sent to a specified URL for processing by you.

-Our product datasheet describes in detail how SMS works (opt-in SMS, requests for information and inquiries, registration for a service, newsletter or game, customer data collection, etc.), thus meeting the needs of a wide range of applications.
+Find out how to receive SMS ( SMS opt-in, requests for information and inquiries, registration for a service, newsletter or game, customer data collection, etc.) and meet the needs of a wide range of applications.

 How do I set up this free 2FA system in my application?

-1 - Get an authentication API, a software token or an OTP generation library
+1. Set up an authentication API, software token or OTP generation library

 There are many ways to implement 2FA authentication in an application.
-One popular method is to use a software token or application like Authy or Google Authenticator to have a secure way to store, generate and use your OTPs.
+One popular method is to use a software token or an application such as Authy or Google Authenticator to provide a secure means of storing, generating and using your OTPs.

-You can also equip yourself with a token library that will generate OTPs on demand, from which you will be able to draw for each operation to be validated.
+You can also set up a token library that generates OTPs on demand, from which you can draw for each operation to be validated.

-Set up a virtual number to receive the OTPs that will be sent by your customers.
+Set up a virtual number to receive the OTPs sent by your customers.
 Set up HTTP GET requests to retrieve the OTPs and numbers to be matched.

 To avoid churn, you need to make the authentication process as simple as possible for the user.
-A good way to do this is to generate an "in app" button that, when clicked, opens your users' default email application with your NVM number as the recipient and the OTP code to paste into the body of the text.
+A good way of doing this is to generate an "in app" button which, when clicked, opens your users' default messaging application, with your NVM number as the recipient and the OTP code to paste into the body of the text.

-The smsmode© virtual number allows you to set up the automatic triggering of actions, so that your 2FA solution is fully controlled.
-In practice, the operation consists of a verification between the two OTP codes that must match.
+The smsmode virtual number© allows you to set up automatic triggering of actions, so that your 2FA solution is fully controlled.
+In practice, the operation consists of check between the two OTP codes, which must match.

-Make a call back on your application to check the concordance between the code received by your NVM and the one you generated for your user.
+Run a callback on your application to check that the code received by your NVM matches the one you generated for your user.

 If the two OTP codes match and the number is the one expected, you just have to validate the authentication!